-(Out of Reach) Strategy: “I’m a Celebrity”
+(Out of reach) strategy: “I’m a celebrity!”

 One obvious way to get hundreds of thousands of Instagram followers would be to become a celebrity.
 Being famous will trigger your fans to find and follow you on social media.
 If you’re a celebrity, you could post a picture of yourself brushing your teeth; you’d still get thousands and thousands of likes for it.
 That’s the power of internet fame.
 As I’m writing this, the most liked image on Instagram (2,700,000 likes and counting) is a recent pic by a celebrity — Kendall Jenner:

 The Kendall Jenner image has many things going for it: It’s a message of love with a touch of creativity, it’s cute and instantaneous, and most of all — it’s a picture many of her fans and followers can replicate.
 (It gives people a reason to take selfies, which usually works well with certain publics on Instagram.)
 And the Kardashian/Jenner family are no strangers to hitting it big on Instagram:

 The German Instagram influencer deborah_tmz is a typical example.
 She has grown a following of 753,000 fans from just 340 selfies (that’s one selfie a day for less than a year) — much like this one: